flawnson/flawnson.github.io/docs/_posts/2019-08-17-good-ol-fashion-book-reports.md

 created: Sept 21st, 2019 2:42 PM
 image: assets/images/13.jpg
 ---
 This post is to collect summaries and key takeaways from the books I read.
+All summaries range from mostly to totally positive.
+This is because I only summarized books I've read in their entirety.
+If I didn't like a book I would have stopped reading it.
 I've kept track of every book since 2019, and often read a couple books at a time.

 {:.no_toc}